USMCOCMA - Supporting trade between the US and Mexico

-In 1973, United States President Richard J. Nixon and Luis Echeverría, President of Mexico, came together and discussed the need for an independent entity to examine cross border policy making processes.
-As a result of these conversations, the Chamber was formed with David Rockefeller was appointed President of the advisory board.
+In 1973, United States President Richard M. Nixon and Luis Echeverría, President of Mexico, came together and discussed the need for an independent entity to examine cross-border policy-making processes.
+As a result of these conversations, the Chamber was formed with David Rockefeller appointed president of the advisory board.

-The organization has since served as the leading bi-national business organization building mutual profitable trade and investment relationships between the United States & Mexico.
+The organization has since served as the leading binational business organization building mutual profitable trade and investment relationships between the United States and Mexico.

-Today, the chamber is lead by Al Zapanta, CEO & President.
-The Mid America Chapter, one of 18 Bi-national chapters, operates under the leadership of Gery Chico, Partner of Chico & Nunes, as the chapter's Advisory Board President.
+Today, the chamber is led by Al Zapanta, CEO & President.
+The Mid-America Chapter, one of 18 bi-national chapters, operates under the leadership of Ralph Biedermann, Executive Director, and an Advisory Board.

 The only binational Chamber of COmmerce